atata-framework/atata-samples/ExtentReports/README.md

 ## Configuration

-In order to connect Extent Reports to Atata add `ExtentLogConsumer` and `ExtentScreenshotConsumer` to `AtataContextBuilder`.
+In order to connect Extent Reports functionality to Atata add `ExtentLogConsumer` and `ExtentScreenshotConsumer` to `AtataContextBuilder`.

 *Configuraton defined in [`SetUpFixture.cs`](AtataSamples.ExtentReports/SetUpFixture.cs):*